xreedev/SCP-API/README.md

 - `test3.json`: Output JSON file.
 - `README.md`: Project documentation.

+The apicall.py file can be sued to test run the api after updating the ipaddress value with your host address

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.